GUIDE 2025

 You might feel that your previous job resume is enough.
 While engineering does give you a competitive edge, you need a technical writing resume.

 Your resume should include all your past engineering experience since it’s a clear sign of your capability to write good documentation.
-Furthermore, don’t forget to include any technical writing courses that you take.
+Furthermore, don’t forget to include any technical writing courses you take.

-You can find technical writing resume templates online to help you present your tech skills in the best light possible.
+You can find technical writing resume templates online to help present your tech skills in the best light possible.

 Expand Industry Knowledge